ImperialCollegeLondon/ECRI-RCDS-Hackathon/README.md

 We provide Research Computing and Data Science courses.
 You can find [more by clicking here](https://www.imperial.ac.uk/students/academic-support/graduate-school/professional-development/doctoral-students/research-computing-data-science/courses/).

-## Theme - Code Performance and Sustainability
+## Theme - Coding and Sustainability

 ## Intended Learning Outcomes (ILOs)